The return of girl's baseball

-ENGLEWOOD — While Sue Zipay hasn't played baseball since 1954, the dream of girls playing in their own league hasn't left her mind.
+ENGLEWOOD — While Sue Zipay hasn’t played baseball since 1954, the dream of girls and women playing in their own league never left her mind.

-Zipay, 85, was one of the Rockford Peaches, which inspired the film "A League of their Own."
-She was 17 when she left Hingham, Mass. for South Bend, Indiana to play for the team.
+Zipay, 85, was one of the Rockford Peaches, the team of women that inspired the 1991 film “A League of Their Own.”
+She was 17 when she left Hingham, Massachusetts, for South Bend, Indiana, to play baseball.

-While the team played only two years, the idea of girls playing baseball has remained with her.
-Zipay now lives in Englewood and owns the Englewood Tennis Club on 776, and while she enjoys tennis, baseball is her sport.
+While the Peaches played only two seasons, Zipay has never abandoned the idea of girls playing baseball.
+She now lives in Englewood where she’s owned the Englewood Tennis Club on State Road 776 for 30 years.
+But while she enjoys tennis, baseball is her sport.

-Zipay is part of the All American Girls Professional Baseball League Players Association, which was started after the Rockford Peaches dissolved in 1954.

-There hasn't been a girl's baseball league since 1954, and Zipay says that there is a lot of splintering.
-While there are some individual teams, there really isn't a league for women players.

-This love of the sport, and women getting their own chance to play is what inspired the former Peach to start a baseball camp for girls.
-The upcoming camp will be held at CoolToday Park in July and open to 60 girls from all over.
+This love of the sport, and women getting their own chance to play, is what inspired the former Peach to start a baseball camp for girls.
+The camp will be held at the new Atlanta Braves spring training facility, CoolToday Park, in July and is open to 60 girls from all over.

-On Monday afternoon, she said she had 20 emails from interested girls already.
+As of this week, she said she has 20 emails from interested girls already.
 Zipay says the Atlanta Braves are in-kind sponsors and hosting the camp at the new ball park.

-Though life went on, Zipay herself married and had three boys.
-Eventually the focus shifted to tennis, she played until she was in her 70s — Zipay says she's still a tomboy, and enjoys sports as much as she did back then.
+She married and raised three boys.
+Her sports focus shifted to tennis, and she played until she was in her 70s.
+Zipay says she’s still a tomboy, and enjoys sports as much as she did back in the day.

-It's now that she has returned to trying to bring a women's baseball league back.
-This has led to the creation of the American Girls Baseball Association, which is geared towards women's league baseball playing.
+Now she’s focusing on baseball for girls and women, and doing it through an American Girls Baseball Association.
+Her idea is to open more opportunities for girls to play baseball, as opposed to softball, which girls play at youth, high school and collegiate levels.

 “People spent more time pushing softball,” Zipay said.

-Softball and baseball are very different, softball is played with a bigger ball, and tends to be slower.
-Baseball uses a smaller ball and is more fast paced — Zipay said that even in her day it was fast.
+Softball and baseball are very different, softball is played with a bigger ball, underhand pitching, and tends to be slower.
+Baseball uses a smaller, harder ball and is more fast-paced.
+Zipay said even in her day, it was fast.

-Her idea is to open more opportunities for girls to play baseball, it opens up greater opportunities for them as well.
-Many girls are pushed to play softball and not baseball.

-"All of the women's sports have progressed, but women's baseball has stood still," Zipay said.

-She adds she has nothing against softball, but they they are two different games.
+Zipay adds she has nothing against softball, but they they are two different games.

-It's what led to the creation of American Girls Baseball Association, an offshoot of the AAGPBLPA.
-It was Dana Bookman in Canada that really started the push to bring back girl's baseball.
+“All of the women’s sports have progressed, but women’s baseball has stood still,” she said.

+Zipay isn’t the only one who would like to see girls and women return to baseball.
+Dana Bookman started the push for girls baseball in Canada.
+Bookman’s daughter had tried to play Little League baseball, but did not feel comfortable.
+So Bookman started a league, the Canadian Women’s Baseball Association.
+According to Zipay, six provinces across Canada now offer baseball for girls.

-Bookman got in touch with Zipay and it's what really got the ball rolling to bring this back in the United States.
-Zipay says that the U.S. is far behind in promoting girl's baseball, with Japan being number one and Australia being number two in the sport.
+Bookman got in touch with Zipay as part of an effort to get the ball rolling in the United States.
+Zipay says that the U.S. is far behind in promoting girl’s baseball, with Japan being first and Australia second in the sport.

 “We don’t want to take over,” Zipay said.